 Selected Publications

 - “When ‘Doing With’ Can Be Without: Employing Critical Service Learning Strategies in Creating the ‘New Orleans Black Worker Organizing History’ Digital Timeline.”
-Journal of Community Engagement and Higher Education.
-12(1): 29-38.
+Journal of Community Engagement and Higher Education, 12(1) (April 2020): 29-38.

-- “Informed Gatekeepers and Transnational Violence: Using Perceptions of Safety of Latino/a Youth in Determining Immigration Cases.” co-authored with Clare Cannon and Miranda Stramel.
-Hispanic Journal of Behavioral Sciences, May 2018, 40(2): 134-149.
+- “Informed Gatekeepers and Transnational Violence: Using Perceptions of Safety of Latino/a Youth in Determining Immigration Cases.”
+Co-authored with Clare Cannon and Miranda Stramel.
+Hispanic Journal of Behavioral Sciences, 40(2) (May 2018): 134-149.